MikolajRatajczyk/InventoryApp/README.md

  - Adding a new product with: name, quantity, price and image,
  - Editing added product,
  - Deleting a product
+ - Loading from database does not block UI thread,
  - Help making order for a new supply,
  - Showing the full list of products,
  - Fully translated